varun-venkatesh/varun-venkatesh.github.io/_posts/2020-10-29-bare-mtl-chapter3.md

 ---
 layout: posts
-title: "Chapter Four: We Interrupt this program to bring you a special..."
+title: "Chapter Three: We Interrupt this program to bring you a special..."
 date: 2020-10-29
 ---